Should I pay off my mortgage early? It’s a big question but unfortunately, the standard advice comes with a trap.

 - Is it worth it if you want that money out?

 - Hell no. You’ll be waiting for months.
 I hope it’s not urgent!

 However, investments in the stock market can be sold today and bought tomorrow with relatively small fees.

 Easy peasy, and you still have time for your afternoon nap.

 #3 – Diversification: It’s all where?!?

 If you put your “investing” money in your home, you are all-in on your house.
-I hope nothing happens to its value.
+Hopefully nothing happens to its value.

-Possible scenario: If they put up a sewage plant in your neighborhood and you wanted to move.
+Possible scenario: A general housing market crash or if they put up a sewage plant in your neighborhood and you wanted to move.
 Your house is now worth nothing and you can’t move anywhere nicer because your investment (home value) tanked.
 A *crappy* situation for sure.

-If your money wasn’t invested in your house – I say in ETFs because they are great – then moving up into a non-stinky location would be no problem.
+If your money wasn’t invested in your house then moving up into a non-stinky location would be no problem.